 - Ensure that the curriculum evolves as the science world moves forward and engages the children’s curiosity and sense of awe of the natural world, to develop their enjoyment and interest in science, appreciating its contribution to all aspects of everyday life

 - Use a range of investigations and practical activities to give children a greater understanding of the concepts and knowledge of science while introducing them to the language and vocabulary of science

-- Develop the connection between science, as separate strands, as part of the STEM approach to solving problems and developing new technologies
+- Develop the connection between science, as separate strands (Biology, Chemistry and Physics stars), as part of the STEM approach to solving problems and developing new technologies

 - Develop children’s practical skills and their ability to make accurate and appropriate measurements, to include developing the use of computing in their science studies

 - Extend the learning environment for our children through trips to environmental and learning areas, museums and welcoming science visitors to the school